noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 				// will only have an effect if theres a new sw
 				// that might remaing in the waiting state
-				// and forces the sw to go directly to the activate state skipWaiting();
+				// and forces the sw to go directly to the activate state self.skipWaiting();

-				event.waitUntil(async () => {
-					// handle the rest of your install business logic })
+				// handle the rest of your install business logic event.waitUntil(async () => {
+					// poop
+				})
 			]);